Specialist Library for East Asian Law

 Specialised Library East Asian Law Photo: FernUniversität Hagen

-The specialised library of East Asian law with its special collections on Japanese, Korean, and Taiwanese law looks back on almost 35 years of teaching and research on East Asia at the FernUniversität.
-In terms of scope and free availability, this library is one of a kind in Europe.
+With its special collections on Japanese, Korean, and Taiwanese law, the specialist library for East Asian Law looks back on over 35 years of teaching and research at the FernUniversität in Hagen.
+In terms of its scope and public accessibility, the collection is unique within Europe.

 Villa_BelemFoto: FernUniversität Hagen